 In modern business, the only constant is change.
-Innovation is happening at a breakneck speed, leaving organizations hungry for the unique ideas of effective leaders.
-Business processes will almost certainly play a role in the career path of most professionals, regardless of whether their goals are in banking, manufacturing, art, or hospitality.
+Innovation is happening at breakneck speed, leaving organizations hungry for the unique ideas of effective leaders.
+Business processes will almost certainly play a role in the career path of most professionals, regardless of whether their goals are in banking, manufacturing, art, hospitality, or far beyond.
 Those wondering, “What can I do with a business administration degree?” should know that there are plentiful opportunities in today’s job market for professionals with diverse, dynamic business expertise.

 - Exploring the Bachelor of Science in Business Administration Degree